ilyasergey/YSC4231/_sources/week-07-midterm-project.rst.txt

 .. admonition:: Hint

-   If you find all your QuickSort implementation being very slow on large arrays, check how you generate those arrays used for benchmarking.
-Recall in the cases in which QuickSort doesn't perform great in terms of complexity.
+   If you find all your Quicksort implementation being very slow on large arrays, check how you generate those arrays used for benchmarking.
+Recall in the cases in which Quicksort doesn't perform great in terms of complexity.
    How about arrays with little diversity in theis elements (e.g., what if you're trying to quick-sort and array of ``10,000,000`` numbers ranging between ``1`` and ``10``)?